FACTBOX-Foreign exchange regimes around the world

 Vietnam: The central bank moved this month from a fixed rate of 21,890 dong per dollar to setting a mid-point rate daily, sparking expectations of devaluation.
 In 2015, the bank lowered the mid-point rate three times and widened the dollar/dong trading band to +/- 3 percent to protect exports from China's surprise devaluation.

-Sources: International Monetary Fund, World Bank, Bank of International Settlement, Reuters (Reporting by Karin Strohecker; Editing by Ruth Pitchford)
+Sources: International Monetary Fund, World Bank, Bank of International Settlement, Reuters (Reporting by Karin Strohecker; Editing by Hugh Lawson)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan